PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: The PipeOptim Approach

-The above discussions directly generate the following weight prediction formula performed by each stage:
+The discussions above directly generate the following weight prediction formula:

-where $\mathbf W_t$ are the given stage weights, $\hat{{\mathbf W}}_{t+s}$ represent the predicted weights for ${\mathbf W}_t$.
+where $\mathbf W_t$ represent the given stage weights, $\hat{{\mathbf W}}_{t+s}$ denotes the predicted weights for ${\mathbf W}_t$.
 For the weight prediction of PipeOptim, the parameter $s$ is always known as weight version differences which refers to the number of weight updates performed between the current pipeline unit and the future pipeline unit at which the mini-batch with index $t+s$ is ready to do backward propagation.